Messi Equals Klose! The Top 10 Greatest World Cup Goalscorers (2026 Update)

 Since the very first goal was scored by France’s Lucien Laurent at the 1930 World Cup, nearly 1,300 players have etched their names onto the scoresheet at least once in the tournament’s history.

-Currently, Miroslav Klose sits on the throne as the top scorer in World Cup history with 16 goals.
-Lionel Messi is also in the elite group, trailing by just three goals.
-However, in a surprising twist, his eternal rival Cristiano Ronaldo is nowhere to be found in the top 10.
+Currently, Miroslav Klose and Lionel Messi share the absolute throne as the top scorers in World Cup history with 16 goals each.
+In a surprising twist, Messi’s eternal rival Cristiano Ronaldo is nowhere to be found in the top 10.

 Here is the definitive list of the greatest goalscorers the tournament has ever seen.